juusorutanen/juusorutanen/README.md

 # ⚡ Juuso Rutanen ⚡

-** Software Developer from Helsinki **
+** Frontend Developer from Helsinki **

-I am a software/web developer learning something new every day.
+I am a frontend/web developer learning something new every day.
 I like to be creative and make things look nice and user-friendly.
 You can reach me at https://juusorutanen.com/.